huggingface/transformers/docs/source/main_classes/configuration.rst

 either from a local file or directory, or from a pretrained model configuration provided by the library (downloaded from HuggingFace's AWS S3 repository).

-The implemented attributes from derived config classes depends on the specific model.
+Each derived config classes implements model specific attributes.
 Common attributes that are present in all config classes are: :obj:`hidden_size`, :obj:`num_attention_heads`, and :obj:`num_hidden_layers`.
 Text models further implement: :obj:`vocab_size`.